MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-system-fields.md

 At runtime, the data audit fields have the following characteristics and behavior:

-The platform will automatically generate and assign values as follows:
+The platform will automatically generate and assign values according to the following triggers:

 - After all [OnBeforeInsert](triggers/devenv-onbeforeinsert-trigger.md) and [OnBeforeModify](triggers/devenv-onbeforemodify-trigger.md) triggers are run
 - After the [OnInsert](triggers/devenv-oninsert-trigger.md) and [OnModify](triggers/devenv-onmodify-trigger.md) triggers are run